 Many claims are rejected because Centrelink award less than the required 20.
 If this happens, it is a good idea to look at the impairment tables and see whether or not you (and your doctor) agree this is the correct decision, or whether there are any other points, under a different or the same table, which ought properly to be allocated to your conditions.

 Our position was that not enough information was made available to those applying for the Disability Pension and in particular the emphasis on the requirement of accurate and adequate medical evidence to support their application.

 Our goal was to produce a fact sheet that would not only set out the importance of and what medical evidence that was required but also to provide information regarding the Appeals process that was available to the applicant.
 The Disability Support Pension Appeal Fact Sheet is available to download in either PDF or Word version on our Resources page.

 IATI developed a training package designed for people that addressed the key skills required to be adopted for effectively advocating for yourself.
 Not limited to only people with a disability but anyone who would like to learn how to better advocate for themselves or their loved ones.

 Speaking up and advocating for yourself can help someone feel strong and take charge of their life.
 However, it is not always easy to have the confidence to go for it.
 Making your own choices, big or small, can make a big difference in how you feel about yourself.
 Help you to find your voice and make informed choices—even when you may not be at your best.

-The workshops were delivered through 2hour workshops in six locations across our service area covering basic skills required to successfully advocate for yourself with a each participant receiving a 100 page Resource book.
-We also undertook follow up check-ins and supervision for 3 months.
+The workshops were delivered through two hour workshops in six locations across our service area covering basic skills required to successfully advocate for yourself with a each participant receiving a 100 page Resource book.
+We also undertook follow up check-ins and supervision for three months.